-Are you a Grand Rapids resident planning a community-focused project?
-You may be eligible for funding through the Neighborhood Match Fund (NMF)!
+Are you a Grand Rapids resident planning a project to help reestablish community and relationships?
+You may be eligible for funding through the Neighborhood Match Fund (NMF).

 How to Apply

 Learn how to apply with our step-by-step application guide.